immunefi-team/Bounty_Boosts/Alchemix/31563 - [SC - Low] Oracle  days staleThreshold for priceTimestamp ....md

 # Oracle 60 days staleThreshold for priceTimestamp cause stale prices to be accepted

-Submitted on Tue May 21 2024 05:15:40 GMT-0400 (Atlantic Standard Time) by @SAAJ for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 21st 2024 at 11:15:40 UTC by @SAAJ for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31563